Military Housing Benefits Can’t Keep Up with Rising Housing Costs

 It’s a growing issue; military members and their families stationed in America are struggling to keep up with local rents, and the military’s Basic Allowance for Housing (BAH) isn’t enough in many cases to help.

-Fortune Magazine reported in 2022 that the Basic Allowance For Housing, paid according to rank and adjusted each year, isn’t able to keep up with market rent and utility expenses.
-And in 2022 with rents going higher than they have in some time, this is an issue that could affect morale, retention, and recruiting.
+Fortune Magazine reported in 2022 that the Basic Allowance for Housing, paid according to rank and adjusted yearly, cannot keep up with market rent and utility expenses.
+And in 2022, with rents going higher than they have in some time, this is an issue that could affect morale, retention, and recruiting.

 Typically, BAH is not intended to cover the entire amount of housing expenses a servicemember and family must pay; BAH is meant to cover up to 95% of those costs–on paper.